Provider System

 Section titled “Load Balancing”Distribute across providers:

-type LoadBalancer struct { providers []types.Provider current int}
+type LoadBalancer struct { providers []providers.Provider current int}

 Section titled “Cost-Based Routing”Route to cheapest provider: